legiera/customer-onboarding-camunda-8-springboot/README.md

 * A service task that executes Java Code to score customers (using the stateless Camunda DMN engine)
 * A user task so that humans can approve customer orders (or not)
-* A service task that executes glue code to call the REST API of a CRM system
+* A service task that executes Java Code to create bank account

 The process solution is a Maven project and contains: